-How to Audit Your Website for Better SEO
+How to Audit Your Website for SEO & Higher Scores

 How Strong Is Your Website

-• Conversion optimization: Everything from your choice of Calls To Actions (CTAs) to your entire landing page copy and layout may affect conversion.
-An audit identifies deficiencies in your conversion strategy and opportunities to improve your conversion rate better.
+• Conversion optimization: Everything from your choice of Calls To Action (CTAs) to your entire landing page copy and layout may affect conversion.
+An audit identifies deficiencies in your conversion strategy and opportunities to improve your conversion rate.

-• SEO performance: On the SEO side of things, a website audit helps indicate any SEO-related errors you may have made in your entire website content, and provides actionable information to improve your website SEO.
+• SEO performance: On the SEO side, a website audit helps indicate any SEO-related errors you may have made in your entire website content and provides actionable information to improve your website SEO.

 Step 1 – Website Usability